Why Seniors Need Regular Medical Checkups

 Important Screenings for Seniors

 It is important to participate in early detection tests, or screenings, even if you feel just fine.
 Medical screenings can help to ensure that you live a longer and healthier life.
 Regular screenings can prevent illnesses as many risk factors will be seen long before you begin to feel ill, experience symptoms or develop a disease.
 Illnesses such as heart disease and cancer can be caught early, increasing your odds of a successful treatment and a full recovery.
 Each medical health screening will have its own period of time that is recommended for you, depending on your health and any other conditions that you may have.
 While some screenings are performed once a year at your annual checkup, there are many that may need to be done more often or less frequently.
-Common and important medical screenings include:
+Common and important medical screenings include:- Blood pressure screening.

 - Cholesterol screening.